SHEscher/facexai/README.md

 Required data is automatically downloaded via the notebook.

-You can manually download the data also from: https://keeper.mpdl.mpg.de/f/4efc6def1acd4de8a84d/

-Unzip the downloaded file and move its content to `./data/`:
+The downloaded file gets unzipped and its content get moved to `./data/`:

 ```
 facexai/
 ├── data/
 │   ├── faces/
 │   └── vgg_face_torch/
 ├── facexai.py
 └── README.md